Filling of timesheet data can be done in to different ways depending what do you prefer.

 - The service is provided that engages a larger scope of work than agreed and will not be charged in order to achieve long-term cooperation

-Firstly you need to determine the cost (price) of a working hour per employee.
+In addition to billing rates our suggestion is to determine the cost (price) of a working hour per employee.